24 May Fungal Nail Laser Treatment – Is it Worth it?

 Cost Of Fungal Nail Laser Treatment.
 Is It Worth It?

 Lets start by talking about your options and their pros and cons when it comes to treating nail fungus;

 Oral Medication: To get this medication under prescription which significantly lowers the cost, you will need a doctors referral to get a sample taken of your nail.
-This takes approx 4 weeks to get a result, approx 50% of results come back with a false negative.
+This takes approximately 4 weeks to get a result, approximately 50% of results come back with a false negative.
 This means that you may have an infection but is showing a negative result.
-If you do get a positive result then this treatment is an option for you.The sucess rate is approx 65-75% There a potential harmful effects of the medication which include liver toxicity, you will need to discuss this with your Doctor.
+If you do get a positive result then this treatment is an option for you.The success rate is around 65-75% There a potential harmful effects of the medication which include liver toxicity, you will need to discuss this with your Doctor.

 Is Laser Worth The Cost?

 So is laser worth the cost?
 Read on to find out if it is for you and the difference between hot vs cold laser.
 Click Here